Safe (2012 film): Plot

 One year later, Han arrives from China, asking Mei to memorize a long number.
-On the way to retrieve a second number, their vehicle is ambushed by the Russian mafia.
-Mei is taken to Emile, who demands the number, but Mei refuses.
-Before they can further interrogate her, they are interrupted by police, sent by the corrupt Captain Wolf, who works for Han.
-Mei escapes during the confusion, chased by the Russians to a nearby subway station, where Luke contemplates suicide.
-Recognizing Chemyakin, one of the men who killed his wife, and seeing Mei's distress, Luke boards the train and kills Chemyakin and the other Russians.
-Mei flees at the next stop, only to be stopped by two corrupt detectives working for Wolf.
-Luke arrives and incapacitates the detectives, convincing Mei of his good intentions, before he also dispatches some Russians.
+On the way to retrieve a second one, their vehicle is ambushed by the Russian mafia.
+Mei is taken to Emile, who demands the number, but she refuses.
+Before they can further interrogate her, they are interrupted by police sent by the corrupt Captain Wolf, who works for Han.

+Mei escapes during the confusion and is chased by the Russians to a nearby subway station, where Luke is contemplating suicide.
+Recognizing Chemyakin as one of the men who killed his wife and seeing Mei's distress, Luke boards the train and kills Chemyakin and the other Russians.
+She flees at the next stop, only to be stopped by two corrupt detectives, working for Wolf.

-Hiding in a hotel, Mei explains the number to Luke, who guesses that it is the code to a combination safe.
+Luke arrives and incapacitates them, thus convincing Mei of his good intentions before he also dispatches some Russians.
+Hiding in a hotel, she explains the number to Luke, who guesses that it is a safe combination.
 However, Quan tracks Mei down through her cell phone and escapes with her during a diversion, as Luke fights through Quan's men.

 Across town, Captain Wolf meets with Mayor Danny Tremello, who has learned that Luke is involved.
-He cautions Wolf, explaining that Luke wasn't a regular cop, but a black ops hitman for the government loaned as a favor to Tremello by friends in the CIA shortly after 9/11, along with his former partner Alex Rosen.
-Luke and Alex assassinated several crime bosses as an effort to impose order, and Luke quit after exposing Wolf's detective squad as dirty cops.
+He cautions Wolf, explaining that Luke was not a regular cop, but a black ops hitman.
+He was lent by the government as a favor to Tremello by friends in the CIA shortly after 9/11, along with his former partner Alex Rosen.
+The two assassinated several crime bosses as an effort to impose order, but Luke quit after exposing Wolf's detective squad as dirty cops.

 Luke is living a life of exile as atonement for the things he did for the government.

-Using Chemyakin's phone, Luke sets up Vassily, whom he kidnaps.
+Using Chemyakin's phone, Luke sets up Vassily and kidnaps him.
 Emile reluctantly accepts a deal for his son's life, explaining that Mei's number unlocks a heavily guarded safe in Chinatown with $30 million, though he does not know the contents of a second safe.
-Needing a team to get to the safe, Luke recruits Wolf and his detectives.
-Together, they fight through numerous Triad gangsters to reach the safe.
-As Luke is about to open it, Wolf attempts to betray him, but Luke kills the remaining detectives and takes Wolf hostage.
-Using the money, Luke bribes Alex, now the mayor's aide and boyfriend, into rescuing Mei.
+Needing a team to get to it, Luke recruits Wolf and his detectives.

+Together, they fight through numerous triad gangsters to reach the safe.
+As Luke is about to open it, Wolf attempts to betray him, but Luke kills the remaining detectives and takes him hostage.
+Using the money, Luke bribes Alex, who is now the mayor's aide and boyfriend, into rescuing Mei.
 Alex reveals the second safe belongs to the mayor, containing a disc with data on every crime syndicate in New York.
 Alex meets and kills Quan and his men as Mei watches.
-Elsewhere, Luke assaults the mayor and retrieves a copy of the mayor's disc.

-Alex and Luke arrange a meeting, but Luke refuses to surrender the money, instead suggesting that they settle it with a fight.
+Meanwhile, Luke assaults the mayor and retrieves a copy of the mayor's disc.
+Alex and he arrange a meeting, but Luke refuses to surrender the money and instead suggests that they settle it with a fight.
 Before they can begin, Mei shoots Alex, wounding him, and Luke finishes him off.

-In the aftermath, Luke gives Wolf $50,000 and instructs him to return Vassily to his father, unharmed.
-He sends the remainder of the money to Han to buy Mei's freedom, threatening to ruin Han's operations should Han try to recover Mei.
-Han leaves New York City in disgust, as Luke hides multiple copies of the disc throughout the city.
-Luke and Mei make plans to leave the city and head west, possibly to Seattle.
+In the aftermath, Luke gives $50,000 to Wolf and instructs him to return Vassily to his father unharmed.
+He sends the remainder of the money to Han to buy Mei's freedom, threatening to ruin his operations should he try to recover Mei.
+Han leaves New York in disgust as Luke hides multiple copies of the disc in bank safe deposit boxes throughout the city.

+Luke and Mei make plans to leave the city and head west to Seattle, where Mei can enroll in a school for gifted children.
 When Mei asks if they are finally safe, Luke responds that they will take it one day at a time.